125. Introduction to Dramatic Scripts.

 243. Techniques of Creative Non-Fiction.

 In this introductory course on the basics of writing literary nonfiction, we will read and analyze a variety of examples of creative nonfiction, including memoirs and personal essays, with an eye toward becoming better nonfiction writers and readers ourselves.
 By encountering diverse authors, periods, and approaches to storytelling and sharing insights and knowledge about our personal encounters with the world around us, we will improve our application of various important techniques such as form, structure, persona, characterization, and voice.
 We will compose a series of short exercises that with revisions may become longer memoirs and personal essays to share with the class workshop, and assemble a final portfolio of revised and polished work.

 244. Techniques of Screenwriting.

 An introductory study of basic technical problems and formal concepts of screenwriting.
 The study of produced screenplays and formal film technique, along with writing scene exercises, builds toward the construction of a short (50-minute) script.
-Also offered as Performance and Communication Arts 244 and through Film and Representation Studies.
+Also offered as PCA 244, and through Film and Representation Studies.